 There are also symbiotic relationships that are strictly cultural.
 These partnerships range from large consumer malls that contain a variety of different stores, to cell phones that integrate a telephone, camera, email and Internet access.

 It is our nature to want to share who we are and what we do.
 Sharing is a basic instinct, a part of our human legacy.
-The force of this drive is so enormous that it pervades our lives and shapes our society and culture.
+The force of this drive is so vital that it pervades our lives and shapes our society and culture.
 Yet, ironically, our desire to share often becomes the very thing that leads to discrimination and alienation.